Edwin Cook

 Edwin Cook projects

-In 2016, he joined Brenda on another of her studio projects to record “Tahoe Moon,” originally intended for saxophone, written composition by Remmel Wilson, their longtime sax player for almost 8 years.
+In 2016, Edwin Cook joined Brenda on another of her studio projects to record “Tahoe Moon,” originally intended for saxophone, written composition by Remmel Wilson, their longtime sax player for almost 8 years.
 Remmel was working on his third solo album when he chose to exit this life on June 11, one week after he was with Edwin and Brenda, recording “GRANNY...” on June 4, 2015.
 Never recorded before, Tahoe Moon lyrics were added, written by widow Beverly Wilson and Brenda, telling Remmel’s nice story.
 Edwin Cook joined Brenda to lay the vocals on this tune in close harmonic jazz styling.
 A Rock & Roll and R&B singer does Jazz vocal stylings: a new stretch to his vocal cords and loving it!

 Edwin Cook and Brenda have also created another version of their original show, titled "50s ALIVE," and debuted it on the concert stage in 2017.
-These moves seems to be a natural progression, considering his transformations over the years.
+These moves seem to be a natural progression, considering his transformations over the years.

 To open this year is yet another show, created by Edwin Cook and Brenda, written and orchestrated by Brenda, (currently in the writing stage), and they are looking forward to taking it to the concert stage in within 2018.
 It’s a show that has been a few years in the conception stage as their careers began to intertwine, opening up even more possibilities for growth on the stage.
 Do we hear a horn section in this new show?
 YOU BET!

-Still fifty percent shareholder of the name Cornell Gunter's COASTERS, per Federal District Court Judge Howard D. McKibben, who handed down his decision in June, 1993, this vibrant, energetic singer, musician, dancer, and comedian helps keep the legacy of Cornell Gunter's COASTERS alive, while he continues to grow and pursue new goals in his career as an entertainer.
+Still fifty percent shareholder of the name Cornell Gunter's COASTERS, per Federal District Court Judge Howard D. McKibben, who handed down his decision in June 1993, this vibrant, energetic singer, musician, dancer, and comedian helps keep the legacy of Cornell Gunter's COASTERS alive, while he continues to grow and pursue new goals in his career as an entertainer.

 He is a musician’s entertainer; he is an entertainer’s entertainer, and “I can’t imagine doing anything else,” says Edwin Cook.